Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 They have powerful antioxidant properties, protect our genes and are the reason why folk eating eight or more coloured foods every day have a 35% lower all-cause of death; that's massive.

 My point is that it is ludicrous to start thinking you don't need to eat these brightly coloured foods; all you need is a vitamin A tablet.
-Your roasted butternut squash recipe or soup, and just the plain boiled vegetable with a dollop of butter have a great many other micro nutrients; and the much needed fibre for the colon.
+Your roasted butternut squash recipe and just the plain boiled vegetable with a dollop of butter have a great many other micro nutrients; and the much needed fibre for the colon.
 They are all important for sparkling well-being; and the taste is to die for.

-If you have a weight problem, then think rather of boiling your butternut and turning it into a soup.
-Boiled food has a lower GI.
-We use solar pressure cooking to great effect, but of course you can use the appliance on utility electricity just as effectively.
+We use pressure cooking to great effect, with solar power but of course you can use the appliance on utility electricity just as effectively.

 Our Banting diet modified has lots of merit without the downside.

 Whilst on the subject of all the beta carotene rich yellows, we certainly mustn't forget the delicious, nutritious samples from the citrus fruit list.
-In my humble opinion, an orange juice press is a must in every family; once you know the facts, see below, you'll never go back to drinking OJ in a carton.
-After roasted butternut squash recipe, buttered gem squash are my favourite.
+In my humble opinion, an orange juice press is a must in every family; once you know the facts, see below, you will never go back to drinking OJ from a carton.

 If you know how to grow corn as well as citrus and squash then you'll be getting plenty of the yellow phytochemicals.